threefoldtecharchive/rivine/doc/electrum/Methods.md

 - address

-The string representation of an address
+The string representation of an address.

 Example Request: